 |

-Once back on ‘home’ turf, we strolled the street with families and visitors alike - it’s a Sunday so the normal hustle and bustle is quietened.
-Took pix of the cute little ‘too-toos’ buzzing up and down the streets.
-They are variously enclosed motor scooters and serve many purposes from people to goods.
+Once back on ‘home’ turf, we strolled the street with families and visitors alike - it was a Sunday so the normal hustle and bustle was quieter.
+I took pix of the cute little ‘tuktuks’ buzzing up and down the streets.
+They were usually enclosed motor scooters and serve many purposes from people to goods.
 Fabulous idea for busy narrow streets.

 |